What is the Water Quality in Weston, Florida?

 See below for what you can do to improve Weston’s water.

-- Use Berkey filters with activated carbon to filter out 7 of the 9 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out 77% of contaminants in your drinking water.

 *Chlorination is an effective method of disinfecting/treating drinking water.
 You can then use a water filter to reduce the effects of chlorination byproducts to get the safest, cleanest water possible.